awsdocs/aws-dms-user-guide/doc_source/CHAP_ReplicationInstance.md

 ## Creating a Replication Instance<a name="CHAP_ReplicationInstance.Creating"></a>

 Your first task in migrating a database is to create a replication instance that has sufficient storage and processing power to perform the tasks you assign and migrate data from your source database to the target database\.
 The required size of this instance varies depending on the amount of data you need to migrate and the tasks that you need the instance to perform\.
-For more information about replication instances, see [Working with a Replication Instance in AWS Database Migration Service](#CHAP_ReplicationInstance)\.
+For more information about replication instances, see [Working with an AWS DMS Replication Instance](#CHAP_ReplicationInstance)\.

 The procedure following assumes that you have chosen the AWS DMS console wizard\.
 You can also do this step by selecting **Replication instances** from the AWS DMS console's navigation pane and then selecting **Create replication instance**\.